yaronf/I-D/STAR-Request/draft-sheffer-acme-star-request.md

 Traffic between the STAR Client and the STAR Proxy MUST be protected with HTTPS.
 For interoperability, all implementations
 MUST support HTTP Basic Authentication {{RFC7617}}.
-However some deployments MAY prefer mutually- authenticated HTTPS or two-legged OAUTH.
+However some deployments MAY prefer mutually-authenticated HTTPS or two-legged OAUTH.

 # CDNI Use Cases